 - SBA 7(a) loan: Maximum interest rate of 2.75% + Prime Rate; seven-year terms for working capital, 10 years for equipment, 25 years for real estate

 - SBA 504/CDC loan: Typically 5% to 6% interest rate; up to 25-year terms

 And it’s worth reiterating that with SBA loans, you don’t cede any kind of equity stake in your company.

 Remember that within these terms are also stock warrants.
 Very little equity dilution occurs with venture debt financing—that’s exactly why many opt to raise debt rounds over financing rounds, of course—but the issuance of warrants is dilutive by definition.
-Because of the higher interest rates that funds charge, they usually issue fewer stock warrants and often dilute closer to 1%; banks, with lower interest rates, will generally issue more warrants and dilute slightly more than 1%.
+Because of the higher interest rates that funds charge, they usually issue fewer stock warrants and often dilute close to 1%.
+Banks, with lower interest rates, will generally issue more warrants and dilute slightly more than 1%.

-If you don’t have VC or a similar institutional backing behind you (say, a university incubator), then venture debt financing won’t be a viable option for you.
+If you don’t have venture capitalist or similar institutional backing behind you (say, a university incubator), then venture debt financing won’t be a viable option for you.
 And that comes down to the number one difference between venture capital loans and traditional business loans: access.